aaron-em/long-s-mode.el/README.md

 doing ſo is orthographically valid.
 The rules by which this determination is made are as follows:

-1. ſhort s is uſed at the end of a word (e.g. his, complains, ſucceſs)
+1. Short s is uſed at the end of a word (e.g. his, complains, ſucceſs)

-2. ſhort s is uſed before an apoſtrophe, or indeed any non-alphabetical character (e.g. clos'd, us'd, neces-ſary)
+2. Short s is uſed before an apoſtrophe, or indeed any non-alphabetical character (e.g. clos'd, us'd, neces-ſary)

-3. ſhort s is uſed before the letter 'f' (e.g. ſatisfaction, misfortune, transfuſe)
+3. Short s is uſed before the letter 'f' (e.g. ſatisfaction, misfortune, transfuſe)

-4. ſhort s is uſed after the letter 'f' (e.g. offset, beefsteak), although not if the word is hyphenated (e.g. off-ſet, beef-ſteak)
+4. Short s is uſed after the letter 'f' (e.g. offset, beefsteak), although not if the word is hyphenated (e.g. off-ſet, beef-ſteak)

 5. Compound words, with the firſt element ending in double s, and